aurghya-0/course-materials/Converted_C_guidelines/21.typ

-Certainly!
-Below is a detailed teaching guideline on #strong[Loop Statements in C] tailored for a bootcamp setting, designed to ensure clarity, engagement, and deep concept reinforcement.

-= Teaching Guideline: Loop Statements in C
+= Loop Statements in C
 <teaching-guideline-loop-statements-in-c>